 Best for: Scenic, uniquely Amsterdam shopping experience

-The quaint "Nine Streets" area is by far my favorite shopping spot in Amsterdam, not just for its picturesque location -- they straddle the Herengracht, Keizersgracht, and Prinsengracht in Amsterdam's Central Canal Ring -- but for its original and diverse selection of stores.
-I never tire of strolling the hand-laid brickwork lanes, dotted with designer boutiques, cozy cafés, vintage stores and specialty shops.
+The quaint "Nine Streets" area is by far our favorite shopping spot in Amsterdam, not just for its picturesque location; they straddle the Herengracht, Keizersgracht, and Prinsengracht in Amsterdam's Central Canal Ring--but for its original and diverse selection of stores.
+You'll never tire of strolling the hand-laid brickwork lanes, dotted with designer boutiques, cozy cafés, vintage stores and specialty shops.
 Look for "De 9 Straatjes" on the street signs and pick up a district shopping map from any of the charming retailers.

 02 of 10